This website uses cookies to ensure you get the best experience on our website. Learn more

 Equipment

-Chobe Elephant Camp has a two-bedroom family chalet.
+Chobe Elephant Camp has two family chalets, each with two bedrooms.

 Generally recommended for children